 Start with accounting services.
-There are many affordable services available that can take care of your store’s payroll, taxes, and other accounting issues.
+There are many affordable services available that can take care of your store’s payroll, taxes, finances, and other accounting issues.
 Not only does this save time, but it also saves you frustration and headaches.
 KORONA’s retail point of sale integrates with Quickbooks to make this easy for our customers.

 You might also look for automated marketing services for your email campaigns and social media accounts.
 These allow you to schedule posts and messages ahead of time in bulk so that you don’t have to think about it every day.

 While outsourcing tasks and services means that you’re increasing your expenses, they may end up being cheaper than doing them in-house.
 Many outsourcing tasks can easily be done remotely, so companies are operating overseas in areas with a lower cost of living, thereby making the service cheaper.

 - Many small businesses outsource their human resources and customer service departments.
 For small businesses in retail having an in-house HR or customer service department may not be worth the expense.